-In this webinar, Professor Mark Robinson shared his expertise in this field and demonstrated various strategies for differential analyses from multi-sample, multi-group single cell RNA-sequencing data.
+In this webinar, Professor Mark Robinson shared his expertise in the field and demonstrated various strategies for differential analyses from multi-sample, multi-group single cell RNA-sequencing data.
 Prof Robinson’s research interests are in the application of statistical methods and data science to experimental data with biological applications within the context of genomics data types.
-Prof Robinson’s talk was followed by a presentation from Dr Simone Tiberi who focused on key considerations on single cell RNA-sequencing data with specific focus on quality control and RNA velocities.
-Dr Tiberi has interests in the development of cutting-edge statistical methods in bioinformatics, mostly for bulk and single-cell RNA-seq data.
+Prof Robinson’s talk was followed by a presentation from Dr Simone Tiberi who focused on key considerations of single cell RNA sequencing data, specifically focusing on quality control and RNA velocities.
+Dr Tiberi has interests in the development of cutting-edge statistical methods in bioinformatics, mostly for bulk and single-cell RNA Seq data.

-The ACGT would like to credit the success of this event to the generosity of researchers from the Institute of Molecular Life Sciences at the University of Zurich in Switzerland; Professor Robinson and Dr Tiberi as well as Dr John Becker from the ACGT who chaired the session.
+The ACGT would like to credit the success of this event to the generosity of researchers from the Institute of Molecular Life Sciences at the University of Zürich in Switzerland: Professor Robinson and Dr Tiberi.
 The ACGT hopes that everyone who attended the webinar benefited in one way or another.
-This was not the first RNA-sequencing event organized by the ACGT and this group.
-A successful workshop was hosted in 2019.
-Unfortunately, one could not be hosted in 2020 as we were all adjusting to the pandemic and lockdowns.
-The ACGT will explore other topics in RNA-seq technologies that could be beneficial to members in the ACGT partnership and those who are active in these areas.
+The ACGT will continue to explore other topics in RNA Seq technologies that could be beneficial to members in the ACGT partnership and those who are active in these areas.

 For more information, please contact Mr Molati Nonyane at or Tel: 012 420 6139.